Paris Pont de la Concorde Bridge in France

 Pont de la Concorde peirs

-And although this bridge is always busy with traffic, sometimes even being compared to that of the Peripherie around Paris, there are wide paths either side, making walking across safe and easy.
-This also means you can get a fabulous view towards either the Palais Bourbon, which is home to the National Assembly, or to the Place de la Concorde, which is the large square in Paris with its ornate fountains and large statues representing different cities in France.
+And although the Paris Pont de la Concorde bridge in France is always busy with traffic, sometimes even being compared to that of the Peripherie around Paris, there are wide paths either side, making walking across safe and easy.
+This also means you can get a fabulous view towards either the Palais Bourbon, which is home to the National Assembly, or to the Paris Place de la Concorde, which is the large Paris square with its ornate fountains and large statues representing different cities in France.

-Visiting Pont de la Concorde
+Visiting the Paris Pont de la Concorde Bridge in France

-You will find the Pont de la Concorde bridge located between the Qua d’Orsay on the left bank by the Palais Bourbon and the Quai des Tuileries on the right bank of the River Seine by the Place de la Concorde, which is home to the Luxor Obelisk, and the next bridge downstream is the ornate Pont Alexandre III.
+You will find the Paris Pont de la Concorde bridge in France located between the Qua d’Orsay on the left bank by the Palais Bourbon and the Quai des Tuileries on the right bank of the River Seine by the Place de la Concorde, which is home to the Luxor Obelisk, and the next bridge downstream is the ornate Pont Alexandre III.